ray2501/Tcl-Related-Link/README.md

 Library.
 It introduces tuple and relation data types and a set of commands that operate on them.
 * [tclvalue](https://github.com/auriocus/tclvalue) - An extension for Tcl 8.6+ to reflect the
 Tcl_Obj API into the script level
+* [type](https://github.com/cyanogilvie/type) - Allow custom Tcl_ObjTypes to be defined and
+used in Tcl scripts
 * [AitCS](https://chiselapp.com/user/stwo/repository/AitCS/index) - Array in the Command's Shadow
 * [Persistent arrays](https://wiki.tcl.tk/3469)